Citigroup Inc. (C) Shares Down Despite Recent Market Volatility - News Heater

 Conclusion

-In a nutshell, Citigroup Inc. (C) has experienced a mixed performance in recent times.
-The stock has received mixed “buy” and “hold” ratings from analysts.
+To put it simply, Citigroup Inc. (C) has had a mixed performance in recent times.
+Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.